WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     ));
     ```

-    These initial global state values will be used during the rendering of the page in PHP so the HTML can be processed and populated with the correct values.
+    These initial global state values will be used during the rendering of the page in PHP to populate the HTML markup that is sent to the browser.

-    -   Original, as written in the PHP file by the developer:
+    -   HTML markup written in the PHP file by the developer:

         ```html
         <div